-> No. Extensions are possible, however they are at a higher price and can only be arranged directly with Peugeot Open Europe in France (their contact details will be provided with your final documents and are on our website under PRICES & OFFERS -> Extension Prices).
+No. Extensions are possible, however they are at a higher price and can only be arranged directly with Peugeot Open Europe in France (their contact details will be provided with your final documents and are on our website under PRICING -> Extension Prices).

-> If I have to return home for whatever reason, can I obtain a refund for the days I have not used?
+If I have to return home for whatever reason, can I obtain a refund for the days I have not used?

 A partial refund is available in some cases only.
 Please refer to "Early Returns" in our Booking Terms and Conditions.

 If I book a car that is too small/big can I upgrade/downgrade on arrival?

 No, so it is vital that you choose your size of vehicle carefully.